 is a less regimented framework focused on the trust of the agile team’s knowledge of the problem.
 Crystal is characterized by a near-complete lack of documentation, which allows teams to move very quickly.
 And while transparency and communication are key, there’s also a risk of scope creep and future misunderstandings.

-differs from the other frameworks in that is attempts to add back some of the structure agile was created to avoid.
+(DSDM) differs from the other frameworks in that is attempts to add back some of the structure agile was created to avoid.
 Like Scrum, DSDM time-boxes the project development process, but decisions are prioritized using the MoSCoW technique, which stands for must have, should have, could have, won’t have.
 And because this framework acknowledges the result of flexibility as potential modifications during project development, prototyping, testing, workshopping, and modeling techniques are employed to ensure stakeholders have consistent input during the process and concerns are addressed early.

-isn’t always a product feature—it could be an improvement, a metric-mover, or a customer delight.
+(FDD) is, as the name implies, focused on the product.
+But feature isn’t always a product feature—it could be an improvement, a metric-mover, or a customer delight.
 FDD follows a five-step process that looks like this:

 Develop an overall model.